Early Childhood Development, Certificate - ECD7

 Program Notes

 Students are encouraged to enter the ECD program as early as possible.
-Most courses require that students complete ENG 101 or ENG 165 as a prerequisite.
+Most ECD courses require ENG 101 or ENG 165 as a prerequisite; therefore, ENG 101 or ENG 165 should be taken in the first semester.
 ECD 101, ECD 109, ECD 132, and SAC 101 can be completed while students are taking ENG 101 or ENG 165.

 A minimum cumulative GPA of 2.0 is required for all ECD coursework.
 Student must complete all program required coursework with a “C” or higher.